 If you would like to adapt any of the above formats with any of your own requests or additions we are happy to work to your preferred needs – we aim to provide a tailored service.
 The above will hopefully give you a solid framework.

-If you are carrying out research interviews or dictating for the first time take a look at our 8 Top Tips for Recording Interviews article, which can be found here.
+If you are carrying out research interviews or dictating for the first time take a look at our 8 Top Tips for Recording Interviews downloadable PDF.

-You might be brand new to audio recording or just fed up getting poor quality transcripts back.
-If so, this is the article for you!
+You might be brand new to audio recording, or just fed up getting poor quality transcripts back.
+If so, this article is for you!

 A link to a PDF of this article can be found here: 8-top-tips-for-recording-interviews – you might find it helpful to keep as a prompt or for ease of reference.